jasonlee8600/CPSC-201/README.md

 # CPSC-201

-These are my solutions to the homeworks in Yale's CPSC 201 course titled "Introduction to Computer Science".
+These are my solutions to the homework assignments in Yale's CPSC 201 course (Introduction to Computer Science).

 Coded in Racket.